← Back to articles

 What Is a SAFE?

 A SAFE (Simple Agreement for Future Equity) is a legal instrument that converts into equity later, typically at Series A. It's created and popularized by Y Combinator as a simpler alternative to convertible notes.
+Use our test your fundraising readiness to put this into practice.

 Key feature: a SAFE is not debt.
 It's an agreement to issue equity in the future under specified trigger events (Series A, acquisition, etc.).
 Because it's not debt, there's no interest, no maturity date, no obligation for the company to repay cash.